AdobeDocs/commerce-php/src/pages/architecture/layers/index.md

 ---
-group: architecture-guide
-title: Architectural layers overview
+title: Architectural Layers Overview | Commerce PHP Extensions
-menu_title: Architectural layers
+description: Learn about layered application design and details about each layer.
 ---

+# Architectural layers overview

 ## Magento as layered software